microsoft/sourcemap-toolkit/README.md

 This is a C# library for working with JavaScript source maps and deminifying JavaScript callstacks.

 ## Source Map Parsing
+The `SourcemapToolkit.SourcemapParser.dll` provides an API for parsing a souce map into an object that is easy to work with and an API for serializing source map object back to json string.
 The source map class has a method `GetMappingEntryForGeneratedSourcePosition`, which can be used to find a source map mapping entry that likely corresponds to a piece of generated code.

 ## Call Stack Deminification